Louis Cato and the Great Big Joy Machine

-The Late Show Band is a band originally founded and led by American musician Jon Batiste as Stay Human.
-They became the house band for Stephen Colbert's late-night talk show The Late Show with Stephen Colbert on September 8, 2015.
-When Batiste departed the show on August 12, 2022, Louis Cato became the new bandleader and Stay Human was renamed The Late Show Band, a change that took effect on September 6, 2022.
+Louis Cato and the Great Big Joy Machine is a band originally founded and led by American musician Jon Batiste as Stay Human.
+They were the house band for Stephen Colbert's late-night talk show The Late Show with Stephen Colbert from September 8, 2015 until the series finale in May 21, 2026.
+When Batiste departed the show on August 12, 2022, Louis Cato became the new bandleader, and Stay Human was renamed Louis Cato and the Late Show Band, a change that took effect on September 6, 2022.
+In February 2026, the band adopted its current name.